Join

 Join Type Examples

 Let's look at an example for each join type.
-The example joins customer and order data using matching values in the column named customer_id.
+The examples join customer and order data using matching values in the column named customer_id and the default Columns to Join On join condition.

-Because the join column name is identical in both tables, the processor adds a t1_ or t2_ prefix to the column name in the generated output.
+Because the join column name is identical in both inputs, the processor adds a t1_ or t2_ prefix to the column name in the generated output.
+The processor uses t1_ for the left input and t2_ for the right input.

-The customer data is the left table and contains the following rows:
+The customer data is the left input and contains the following rows:

 customer_id customer_name